 John B. Montana Society

-John B. Montana, MD, was one of the first physicians in New York City to identify and treat people living with AIDS at the outset of the epidemic in 1981.
+John B. Montana, MD, was one of the first physicians in New York City to identify and treat people living with HIV/AIDS at the outset of the epidemic in 1981.
 Dr. Montana saw many of the earliest cases at his Greenwich Village practice, and became a proponent of harm reduction and safer sex, advising GMHC, ACT-UP, and many other AIDS-related organizations.
 He generously gave his time and money to many community organizations, including Callen-Lorde, and provided care to many uninsured patients in need.

 It was in this spirit of generosity that Dr. Montana left nearly $400,000 in his estate to Callen-Lorde to help us provide care to the most vulnerable members of our communities, regardless of ability to pay.
-To recognize his leadership and commitment to ensuring LGBT people had a place to seek care, we’ve dedicated our planned giving society in his name.
+To recognize his leadership and commitment to ensuring LGBTQ people had a place to seek care, we’ve dedicated our planned giving society in his name.

 To learn more about how you can follow in Dr. Montana’s footsteps by including Callen-Lorde in your estate plans – or if you have already made arrangements to support us in you estate plans – please contact us at (646) 965-5467 or email@example.com.

 To make a bequest to Callen-Lorde, you will need to use the correct language in your will: “I hereby give and

 bequeath [description of bequest] to Community Health Project, Inc. d/b/a Callen-Lorde Community Health

 Center, New York, New York, for its general purposes.”
 To ensure that your wishes are followed exactly, we